calebcrouse3/ledgered/README.md

 ```

-view subcategories for a particular category
+view subcategories for a particular category.
 subcategory has a forgeign key as category which allows us to call "subcategory_set" on a category
 ```
 c = Category.objects.get(id=90)
 c.subcategory_set.all()
 ```